 Add the cinnamon and sugar to a bowl and use a whisk to combine them into a brown sugar topping.
-You can make this cinnamon-sugar topping 6 months to a year ahead and store it in a jar in the pantry.
+You can make cinnamon-sugar 6 months to a year ahead and store it in a jar in the pantry.

 Can I add different spices to it?